The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Lensing (four-point) likelihood and theory

 where $C^{\kappa\kappa}_{L_b}$ is the theory lensing convergence power spectrum evaluated with cosmological parameters $\boldsymbol{\theta}$ and ${\mathbb{C}}_{bb^\prime}$ is the baseline covariance matrix for the binned spectrum, obtained from realistic sky simulations and detailed in \cite{Qu23}.
 When combining the lensing likelihood with that for the CMB anisotropy power spectra, we ignore the covariance between the measured lensing and anisotropy spectra, as these are negligible for DR6 noise sensitivities~\citep{Schmittfull_2013, Peloton_2017}.

 The reconstructed CMB lensing power spectrum depends on the four-point function of the CMB fields, and so, quadratically on the CMB anisotropy power spectra.
 We normalize the estimated lensing power spectrum with a fiducial choice of CMB power spectra, but account for the cosmology dependence of the true normalization (and of one of the bias corrections) in the likelihood analysis.
 For joint constraints with CMB anisotropy spectra, we correct the normalization at each point in parameter space as discussed below.
-For cosmology runs that do not include information from the primary CMB, we marginalize over realizations of the CMB power spectrum by sampling through 1000 $\Lambda$CDM CMB power spectra from ACT DR4~+ \Planck\ and propagating these through the lensing normalization, resulting in an additional broadening of the covariance matrix.
+For cosmology runs that do not include information from the primary CMB, we effectively marginalize over realizations of the CMB power spectrum in the normalization, informed by current constraints.
+Specifically, we obtain 1000 posterior samples from the ACT DR4 + Planck primary CMB chains and propagate these to the covariance matrix as described in Appendix B of \cite{Qu23}.
 This step is done consistently to both the ACT and the \NPIPE\ parts of the covariance matrix.

 A fiducial cosmology $\boldsymbol{\theta}_0$ is assumed in various steps of the lensing measurement.
 This includes the calculation of the normalization $\mathcal{R}^{-1}_L$ and $N^1_L$ bias.
 To account for the dependence on $\boldsymbol{\theta}_0$, the theoretical lensing power spectrum at each sampled point $\boldsymbol{\theta}$ needs to be corrected as